w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Avoid using overly complex words and phrases

 Avoid using words more complicated than the audience needs.
-Some audiences, such as in doctors or engineers, require complex terminology, but still seek for opportunities to simplify.
-When content requires possibly unfamiliar terms, include a glossary.
+Some topics may require complex terminology, such as medical or engineering texts, but simpler forms may still be possible.
+Provide a glossary when content includes unfamiliar terms.

 {::nomarkdown}
 <%= example %>